-In the longer term, scheduled freighter service becomes a more realistic goal for some airports such as Spokane International and Moses Lake International.
+In the longer term, wide-body scheduled freighter service becomes a more realistic goal for some airports such as Spokane International, Snohomish County and, possibly, Moses Lake International.
 Spokane International Airport may almost certainly begin to see wide-body passenger service, bringing with it the potential for them to grow their belly cargo potential.
-Also, with the emergence of e-commerce as a force in the new economy, the State of Washington should be proactive in courting e-commerce fulfillment centers highlighting the state's airports, Pacific Rim location, developable land and growing perishables and life-science industries.
+Also, with the emergence of ecommerce as a force in the new economy, the State of Washington should be proactive in courting ecommerce fulfillment centers highlighting the state's airports, Pacific Rim location, developable land and growing perishables and life-science industries.